1855532/Flask_Portfolio/README.md

  This group website will be a reflection of our work over the trimester and it will contain all projects from this trimester.
 This website is meant to be a user friendly interface to our group's work in Computer Science.
 This is our first website that shows our progress throughout the year.
 It is similar to a Canvas page, which was our goal.

-# Purpose (AP CSP Flask Portfolio)
-* Foundation in social media using Slack, Padlet and Zoom
-* To organize information not only about the code, but also about the group.
-* Foundation in Python Code using GitHub
-* Understanding how to create and organzie a website or canvas using Python and .html
-* Create a clear and simple program that allows users to be able to experience and learn more about the group's projects

-## Overview of Code
-Here is overview of files for the "Flask Portfolio":
-* Templates: consists of main.html, About Us sub menu, and the group’s journals.
-In the About us page, we had to code the images by defining the img src and filename.
-* Home.html: Purpose is to display the home page of the website as well as consisting of multiple sub menus and previous code.
-The code works through the navigation system that takes the user to the appropriate site (journal, rap name generator, or the project plan).
-The main.html also adjusts the text and size of certain parts of the site.
-A bootstrap template was used for the navbar within the project.
-* About Us: Purpose is to display information about the group members and their contributions to the project.
-It uses image search and urls in order to display pictures of each group member.
-* Contents: Link in the navbar/website that brings the user to a page giving an overview of what is contained within our website.

-# What We All Did
-Sophie: For this project, I was assigned to do the about us page. for the about us page, I did the layout and added the pictures.
-Carter: I worked on the navbar and the app routes for the different links within our html project.
-At first this seemed like a tough task but with some help I was able to complete it.
-Mustafa: I finished a large majority of the README file and I filled out the aboutus section.
-I cleaned up the code, mainly in the templates.
-Finishing the README helped me better understand the code.
-Yazhisai: I experimented a lot with how to add backgrounds.
-At first, I thought we could use ascii art for the background.
-However, I realized that .html tries to conserve as much space as possible so this wasn't a viable option.
-I inserted an image at the top of the website that fitted the aesthetics of the website and sized it to fit correctly.
-I also added a file "Contents of Our Website" that outlines everything in the website for users.
-Aditi: I created the about us page and formatted it.
-Along with Carter, I created a Navbar and added all the links.
-I also formatted the home page and added all the links to the projects, repl.its and resources.

 ##  Usage of GitHub
 We used GitHub to share our code and make adjustments without risking our main file.